nelstrom/branflakes/scripts/draft-01.md

 The first thing I'm thinking when I look at this is, wouldn't it be nice to have a bit of syntax highlighting and there's lots of good libraries out there that, that can do this.

-I've chosen highlight dot Js and I've chosen to create a modifier for this.
+I've chosen Highlight.Js and I've chosen to create a modifier for this.

 Now it's an app modifiers.

-It's in a file called highlighter dash eager.
+It's in a file called `highlighter-eager`.

 You, you'll see why in a moment we're going to go through several variations of this modifier.